Babinci/pomodoro-timerflow/README.md

 ## 🎯 Overview

-Pomodoro TimerFlow is a comprehensive productivity tool that lets you:
-- Set up and manage tasks through web/mobile interfaces
-- Track your Pomodoro sessions on your smartwatch
-- Maintain seamless synchronization across all your devices
-- Customize Pomodoro intervals to match your work style
+Pomodoro TimerFlow is a productivity tool designed to enhance focus and task management across multiple platforms.
+It offers real-time synchronization, customizable Pomodoro intervals, and aims to integrate strategic planning and AI-driven task assignment for optimal work efficiency.

 ## 🚀 Features